Skip to content

 long_query_time = 30

-Restart your MySQL server, and then watch the mysql-slow.log file.
+Restart the MySQL server, and then watch the mysql-slow.log file.
 Whenever a query takes longer to complete than 30 seconds, or whatever you set in my.cnf, the query will be logged in mysql-slow.log.
 Now debugging MySQL queries should be a lot simpler and quicker for you.
 Do remember to check this file every once in a while.
 What might help is to setup a cron job to mail you this file once every few days.